Mishkun/jetpack-compose-faq/README.md

 ---

+## 🤔 Does Jetpack Compose support Android Studio Layout Preview?

+☝️ Currently it does not support Layout Preview.
+But you can use `@Preview` annotation on your composable function without parameters to get a basic live preview of your composable to see it in action.

+---

+## 🤔 Does JC work with Constraint Layout?

+☝️ Currently it does not support Constraint Layout.
+But it will change in the future.

+---

 ## 🤔 How do I make list widget, like RecyclerView?

 ☝️ Compose doesn't have one that is as effective as RecyclerView can be, but for toy projects you can use just a `VerticalScroller` with a `Column` inside it.